invisibledrygoods/Select/README.md

 ####Has meta-selector

-These seems really hard.
+This seems really hard.
 Probably the best bet would be to make a second Select for the inner query then prune any selections from the outer query that don't have at least one element of the inner query in their heirarchy.